 The other side of the mission cards are movement cards with two different movement point values at top and bottom.
 The top value (1,2, or 3 points) is the default moves you get when you play it.
 The bottom value (3, 4, or 5 points – always better) can only be used if, prior to playing a movement card, the six-card tableau of module cards matches the three-card pattern (and matching “anchor” card) depicted on the card you play.

 When moving module cards there are unbreakable rules: a movement point allows one card one move (you could use all your movement points on one module in a turn, but do that too often and you will lose).
 You can move across other cards, but cards cannot stack; all six must always be visible.
-And a card can never be “stranded” at any time.
-Meaning all six cards on the table from start to transit to finish must be adjacent to at least one other card (orthogonally or diagonal) at all times.
+And a card can never be “stranded” from its mates.
+Meaning modules on the table can temporarily be lonely islands during movement, but must end adjacent to at least one other card (orthogonally or diagonal).

 You start with five movement cards and one active mission to complete.
 If you complete a mission you take the next card from the deck and immediately start sweating out the new pattern you need to match.
 You also get to draw a movement card; this is the only time you gain movement cards.